Amazon's not the only fish in the sea of eCommerce. They're simply the most successful one.

 Walmart has a few things Amazon simply can't compete with.
 For one, they had already successfully burrowed their way into the consumer psyche long before Jeff Bezos was even a gleam in his parents' eyes.
 Most everyone can identify the slogan “Low Prices Everyday” as being inexorably lined with Walmart.
 But Amazon's slogan?
 No one's really quite sure (in case you need to be reminded, it's “Work Hard.
 Have Fun.
 Make History.”)

-With a reported sales revenue of over $123 billion for 2019, It’s clear that Walmart’s hold on physical retail is as unrelenting as Amazon’s hold on the digital marketplace.
-But physical retail and online retail are two entirely different beasts.
-Both are defined by two completely different attitudes towards shopping; attitudes defined by both innate consumer values as well as logistics.
-And while Walmart knows it has its work cut out for them, they certainly haven’t been slouching when it comes to eCommerce.
-The company recently reported a growth of some 37 percent in online sales for 2019.
-And with the recent announcement of their Walmart+ service as an alternative to Amazon Prime currently in test phase, some merchants are left wondering if the retail titan may be altogether greener pastures.
+While Walmart knows it has its work cut out for them, they certainly haven't been slouching when it comes to eCommerce.
+The company recently reported a staggering growth of some 90 percent between 2020 and 2022.
+And with the recent announcement of their Walmart+ service as an alternative to Amazon Prime, some businesses are left wondering if the retail titan may be altogether greener pastures to sell through.

 Pro: No Monthly Fees